stepanz70/Sushi-Card-htmlcss-1/en/step_4.md

 --- /challenge ---

-Congratulations, you've built your first web page!
-On the next card you'll find out how to control how it looks.
+Congratulations, you've built your first webpage!
+On the next card, you'll find out how to control how it looks.